-In fact, in their "Lighting in the Home and Health: A Systematic Review" by Oluwapelumi Osibona, Bethlehem D. Solomon, and Daniela Fecht, while the authors felt that "one key aspect of housing quality is lighting" they also admitted that "one of the less studied housing quality factors is lighting in the home".
+In fact, in their "Lighting in the Home and Health: Bethlehem D. Solomon, and Daniela Fecht, while the authors felt that "one key aspect of housing quality is lighting" they also admitted that "one of the less studied housing quality factors is lighting in the home".